peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 A zone cut to nowhere is implemented in a parent zone using a single NS resource record with an empty target (an empty NSDNAME, using the terminology of {{!RFC1035}}).
-A zone cut to nowhere between the parent zone `EXAMPLE.ORG` and the child zone `CHILD.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as follows:
+A zone cut to nowhere between the parent zone `EXAMPLE.ORG` and the child zone `DUCKLING.EXAMPLE.ORG` with a TTL of 3600 seconds would be described in zone file syntax as follows:

 ~~~~
         ; zone data published in an external nameserver

         $ORIGIN EXAMPLE.ORG.

-; the zone CHILD.EXAMPLE.ORG exists, but in another namespace
+        ; the zone DUCKLING.EXAMPLE.ORG exists, but in another
+        ; namespace

-CHILD  3600  IN  NS  .
+        DUCKLING  3600  IN  NS  .
 ~~~~

 A zone cut to nowhere may also be provisioned as a secure delegation.